-Ershel C. Redd Jr., a director of Targa and of the Partnership's general partner, has an immediate family member who is an officer and part owner of Southwest Energy LP ("Southwest Energy") from and to whom we purchase and sell natural gas and NGL products.
-During 2020, we made sales to Southwest Energy of \$22.3 million and purchases of \$2.9 million from Southwest Energy.
+During the year ended December 31, 2021, Ershel C. Redd Jr., a director of Targa, had an immediate family member who was an officer and part owner of Southwest Energy LP ("Southwest Energy") from and to whom we purchase and sell natural gas and NGL products.
+During 2021, we made sales to Southwest Energy of \$28,661,997 million and purchases of \$26,558,606 million from Southwest Energy.
+Mr. Redd's immediate family member retired from his role as an officer of Southwest Energy in January 2021.